 Some companies do offer express services so that you can get them quicker.

-It is at this stage that the company may contact you or re-send an impression kit if the first impressions provided were not suitable.
+It is at this stage that the company might contact you or re-send an impression kit if the first impressions provided were not suitable.

-Normally these are ready to wear right out of the box, but you should double check the instructions provided and may want to rinse them first.
+Normally the clip on veneers are ready to wear right out of the box, but you should double check the instructions provided.

-You can then follow the directions provided to insert them into your mouth and you can not enjoy your new transformed smile.
+You can then follow the directions provided to insert them into your mouth.

 How to look after snap on veneers